 In the later 2014 restructuring transaction conducted by the new management, by then involving only a single financial investor – Greybull, in spite of the falling oil price and with an inexperienced leadership, Monarch made redundancies, and staff faced wage and pension cuts.

 The improvements to the Group made during the period 2009 to July 2014, including the value of the Boeing transaction, allowed the Group to weather the extreme market conditions in 2014 and pass into new ownership before returning to profit in 2015.
 However, the restructuring transaction which was negotiated after Iain’s departure later in 2014 was completed at a cost to jobs and pensions, which throughout his 5 years as Chairman of the Group he had successfully been committed to avoid.

 The UK outbound travel industry in this period was highly competitive, while the UK aviation sector overall is one of the most competitive and low margin regional short haul markets in the world, where product differentiation and critical mass are important business foundations.

 A main theme in the period to 2014 was to achieve better corporate understanding of the DNA of the Group and its businesses, which centred on the unique characteristic of Monarch’s superior customer service ethos.

 Monarch’s leadership on this issue was widely broadcast internally and in the public domain which echoed the changing mood across the industry from 2013.
-Emphasis was also placed his during his time at Monarch on safeguarding the interests of the employees of the Group, and working towards lower, competitive unit costs in the airline – in spite of an oil price environment of US$115/bbl which prevailed for much of 2013 and 2014.
+Emphasis was also placed his during this time at Monarch on safeguarding the interests of the employees of the Group, and working towards lower, competitive unit costs in the airline – in spite of the high oil price environment which prevailed for much of 2013 and 2014.